renatoargh/centos/README.md

 ```

 This is a per database permission so don't forget to use wildcards or specify specific databases.

+**If you are looking for version 5.6 on Amazon Linux:   http://www.tocker.ca/2013/10/30/installing-the-latest-mysql-5-6-on-amazon-linux-using-official-repos.html**

 ### How do I install Node.js?